onaclov2000/webdvr/README.md

 5. Store off recording history (for failure conditions)
 6. Implement Record Now (and start recording if no conflicts exist, rather than in the past)
 7. Enable Complete Series recording
-8. Enable New episodes recording
+8. Enable New episodes recording I'm thinking program ID lookup based, should we use tvguide, or another service?
 9. Replace boring text with pictures (a la netflix style)